digidem/mapeo-mobile/GitHubPolicy.md

 ## Template
 > # Header
 > Give the header a meaningful name that describes what you are doing.
 For Example, "New Page" is too broad of a name that doesn't specifiy what bug fix has been done.
 Instead use "Intro Page for App tutorial Created."
-Try to be descriptive, while also being concise
+Try to be descriptive, while also being concise.
 >
 ># Description
 > Describe What exactly has been done: